-9. The sale of an asset and the subsequent lease back of the same asset both attracts GST at a rate of 6% i.e. a standard rated supply.
+9. Both of the sale of an asset and the subsequent lease back of the same atttract GST at a rate of 6% i.e. a standard rated supply.

 A local long haul carrier takes delivery (purchase) of 2 aircrafts and subsequently sells to and leaseback the aircrafts to and from a financial institution (FI).